IBE160/SG-Gruppe-3-Kun/proposal.md

 **Risks & Contingencies:**
 - **Risk**: Embedding costs may be higher than expected
-  - **Mitigation**: Use Gemini free tier for development, only switch to OpenAI for final testing
+  - **Mitigation**: Use Gemini free tier for development and production
 - **Risk**: Retrieval quality may be poor initially
   - **Mitigation**: Iterate on chunk size, overlap, and similarity threshold